 I had been aware that there might be "life after LA" for a couple of years so I was open to the possibility of relocating.
 Then one sunny day in April the universe smiled on me by delivering to my e-mail an article on Mérida in the New York Times travel section, and as they say... the rest is history.

 YL: Why did you choose the city you now live in over other places in the world?

-YL: What did you plan to do after you moved here?
+YL: What do you plan to do after you move here?

 YL: Are you doing now what you intended to do when you moved here?

 Ian: I guess so.
 I will not take possession of my income property until after the new year so I'm taking this time to decompress from LA, settle in, explore, forge relationships and soak in the slower pace that I have been craving.

 YL: Did you buy a house right away or rent first?
 Do you think you made the right decision?

 Ian: The New York Times article that beckoned me also mentioned Keith and David

 from Los Dos Cooking School.
 It turned out that we have a mutual friend in LA so after several introductory emails, Keith (realtor extaordinaire and wearer of many other hats in the community) and I set to work.
 I flew down in May and bought two houses.